USS Lexington (CV-16): After the war

-On 18 August 1980, Lexington became the first aircraft carrier in United States naval history to have women stationed aboard as crew members.
+In 1986, Lexington was the site of a Bob Hope televised special celebrating the 75th anniversary of naval aviation.
+The ship was also used a stand-in for the Enterprise,Yorktown, and Akagi in the filming of the mammoth 1988 miniseries War and Remembrance.
+In 1988, during a maintenance period, she received an additional $10M of renovations to her high-pressure turbines.
 On 29 October 1989, a student naval aviator lost control of his T-2 training aircraft after an aborted attempt to land on Lexingtons flight deck.
-The aircraft inverted and hit the island with its left wing, killing four crew members (including the pilot of the plane who had begun an ejection sequence) and one civilian maintenance worker and injuring seventeen.
+The aircraft inverted and hit the island with its left wing, killing four crew members (including the pilot of the plane, who had begun an ejection sequence) and one civilian maintenance worker and injuring 17.
 The island suffered no major damage, and fires from the burning fuel were extinguished within 15 minutes.
-Lexington was the final Essex-class carrier in commission, after had been decommissioned in 1976.